Topologically semisimple and topologically perfect topological rings: Introduction

 Using a combination of contramodule-theoretic techniques developed in the paper~\cite{Pproperf} with results on direct sum decompositions of modules, we further show that all flat left contramodules over a topological ring $\R$ are projective if and only if $\R$ has a certain set of structural properties.
 Namely, the topological Jacobson radical $\HH$ of the topological ring $\R$ has to be \emph{topologically left T\+nilpotent} and \emph{strongly closed in\/ $\R$}, and the topological quotient ring $\S=\R/\HH$ needs to be topologically semisimple.
 We call such (complete, separated, right linear) topological rings $\R$ \emph{topologically left perfect}.

 The classical Govorov--Lazard theorem tells that flat modules over a ring are precisely the direct limits of (finitely generated) projective modules.
-In the contramodule context, it is easy to prove that direct limits of projective contramodules are flat, but it is not known whether an analogue of the Govorov--Lazard theorem holds.
-Nevertheless, we prove that \emph{if} the class of projective left $\R$\+contramodules is closed under direct limits, \emph{then} all flat left $\R$\+contramodules are projective.
+In the contramodule context, it is easy to prove that direct limits of projective contramodules are flat, but it is not known whether an analogue of the Govorov--Lazard theorem holds. \footnote{A counterexample is available now: \cite[Example~10.2]{PPT}.} Nevertheless, we prove that \emph{if} the class of projective left $\R$\+contramodules is closed under direct limits, \emph{then} all flat left $\R$\+contramodules are projective.

 Further conditions on a topological ring $\R$ which, as we show, are equivalent to the topological perfectness, are formulated in terms of \emph{projective covers} in the abelian category $\R\contra$.
 In fact, the main result of the paper~\cite{BPS} tells that a direct limit of projective contramodules is projective whenever it has a projective cover.
 On the other hand, one can show that all left contramodules over a topologically left perfect topological ring have projective covers.
 Thus all flat left $\R$\+contramodules are projective if and only if all flat left $\R$\+contramodules have projective covers, if and only if all left $\R$\+contramodules have projective covers, and if and only if the topological ring $\R$ is topologically left perfect.